swingletree-oss/swingletree/docs/_docs/components/twistlock.md

 [Twistlock][twistlock] is a security scanner for containers.
 It can scan docker containers for vulnerabilities and compliance violations.

+## Features

+The Swingletree Twistlock Plugin offers following functionalities:

+* Attaches Twistlock findings to GitHub Pull Requests by evaluating the Twistlock scan report.

+Processed data is persisted to ElasticSearch (if enabled) and can be processed to reports using Kibana or Grafana.

 ## Sending a scan report to Swingletree

 A Swingletree webhook is published when the Twistlock Plugin is enabled.